GlacioHack/xdem/doc/source/about_xdem.md

 ## Who uses xDEM?

-xDEM was created by a group of glaciologists with expertise in elevation data analysis for change detection.
+xDEM was created by a group of researchers with expertise in elevation data analysis for change detection **applied to glaciology**.

+Nowadays, its development is **jointly led by researchers in elevation data analysis** (including funding from NASA and SNSF) **and engineers from CNES** (French Space Agency).
-Nowadays, it is developed and used by scientists across various fields of Earth observation science, and in projects of space agencies such as CNES and NASA.
+It is used by scientists or industrials across various fields of Earth observation.

 ```{note}
 :class: tip